veeneck/ColwichHSO/content/meetings/_index.md

 fullUrl: "https://colwichhso.com/meetings"
 pageImage: "https://colwichhso.com/og_img.png"
 subtitle: Attend a Meeting
-shoutout: We would love to hear your input.
+shoutout: We would love to hear your ideas & suggestions.
 overview: We run four main meetings each year.
-Please attend if possible, or look at the meeting minutes below.
+Please attend to see how you can help Colwich Elementary, or look at the meeting minutes below.
 ctatext: View Meetings
-ctalink: /redesign
+ctalink: "#section1"
 image: "/images/flyers/HSOMeetingSeptWeb.jpg"
 faq_category: meeting
 ctaicon: calendar